ucbrise/cs294-rise-fa16/trusted_hardware2.md

 ---
 layout: page
-title: "Trusted Hardware 2"
+title: "Leakage channels in SGX and solutions"
-description: "Trusted Hardware 2 (Raluca)"
+description: "Leakage channels in SGX and solutions (Raluca)"
 use_math: true
 ---